MaeMaeMH/MaeMaeMH/README.md

 ---

-## 🌌 Currently working on
+##  Currently working on

 - 🧠 A Discord bot that sometimes listens

-- 🏭 A Unity VR SmartFactory (Uni project that might accidentally teach robots capitalism)
+- #### 🌾 Untitled Farm Project
+  🌱 A turn-based roguelike about crops, cards, and creeping dread.
+  📦 Still planting the roots.
+Harvest season unknown.

 ---

-## 🌱 Currently learning

-- How to make machines think (ML)
-- How to make Unity not crash
-- How to design UI without crying
+## Dev-Core Mood

+🕯️ Late nights, low lights
+🎧 Lo-fi beats, dark synths, rain ambience
+🧸 Surrounded by plushies with ancient lore
+🍵 Tea gone cold.
+Still drinking it.

 ---

-## 🤷 About me
+## About me

 - CTRL + Z is my religion
 - I commit emotionally
+- Bit of a night creature
+- Keeps plushies on the desk.
+Some of them judge me.

 ---

-## 📫 Contact
+## Contact

 - Just scream `Maeve!` into the terminal
 - Or don’t.
 I respect that.